mdestombes/minecraft_ftbrev_server/README.md

 __*Take care, `Last` version is often in dev.
 Use stable version with TAG*__

-Docker build for managing a Minecraft Fead the Beast Revelation server with multiple modul include as:
+Docker build for managing a Minecraft Fead the Beast Revelation server with optionnal multiple modul include as:
 - Dynmap-3.0-beta-3-forge-1.12.2
-- DynmapBlockScan-3.0-beta-1-forge-1.12.2
+  + DynmapBlockScan-3.0-beta-1-forge-1.12.2
 - buildcraft-all-7.99.21
 - energyconverters_1.12.2-1.2.1.11.jar

-To connect to this server, you need to have activate thoses moduls to your client.
+To activate mods, you need to set "YES" for linked environment variable.
+/!\ DynmapBlockScan need Dynmap to process.
+Without server crash.
+By default, there are not active.

 This image is borrowed from JonasBonno/docker-ftb-revelation functionnalities.
 Thanks for this good base of Dockerfile and existing structure.